j-baker/j-baker.github.io/_posts/2016-07-10-some-quick-git-tips.md

+---
+layout: post
-# Some quick Git tips
+title: Some quick Git tips
+---

 If you want to save yourselves some time when using Git, try making a few changes to your `.gitconfig`.